ksologubov/sdl_java_suite/utils/generator/README.md

 * `@since` should be present, if the `"since"` attribute exists, and `[since_version]` is the `Major.Minor.Patch` formatted value of this attribute.
 * `@see` shows the custom reference in `[see_reference]`, if it's defined in the custom mapping.

-The constant definition should have the `@Deprecated` decorator if the `"deprecated"` attribute exists and has the value.
+The constant definition should have the `@Deprecated` decorator if the `"deprecated"` attribute exists and is "true".

 ### Constants without fields: